 It was the April of 2015.
 My husband and I were planning to catch a quick summer break.
-We were looking for a place not too far off and somewhere that’s inexpensive.
+We were looking for a place not too far off from India and somewhere that’s inexpensive.
 Naturally, we ended up looking for holiday destinations in South-east Asia.
-That was when we chanced upon this little jewel situated in Malaysia – Langkawi!
+That was when we chanced upon this little jewel situated in Malaysia – Langkawi island!

 Langkawi is a tropical island having the perfect mix of lush green forest-covered hills and pristine white sandy beaches.
-It is situated around 30 kilometres off the north-western coast of the mainland of Malaysia.
-The island also houses mangrove forests, caves and beautiful waterfalls.
+It is situated around 19 miles off the north-western coast of the mainland of Malaysia.
+The island also houses mangrove forests, caves, and beautiful waterfalls.

-For the adventure-seekers, there are multiple options available such as kayaking through the mangrove forests, jungle treks and the usual beach thrills such as parasailing or surfing.
+For the adventure-seekers, there are multiple options available.
+For example, kayaking through the mangrove forests, jungle treks, or the usual beach thrills such as parasailing and surfing.

-However for the more laid-back travellers, Langkawi offers picturesque surroundings where you can simply laze around, have a few drinks, read a book by the sandy beaches or gorge on the gastronomical delights of the many cafes and restaurants on the island.
+However, for the more laid-back travelers, the island offers picturesque surroundings.
+Here you can simply laze around, have a few drinks, read a book by the sandy beaches.
+Or gorge on the gastronomical delights of the many cafes and restaurants on the island.

-The best and probably the most popular way of getting around the island are on scooters/motorbikes, although you can rent cars too.
+The best and probably the most popular way of getting around the island is on scooters/ATVs, although you can rent cars too.
 These are widely available for hire.
 We rented our scooter from the owner of the Airbnb where we were staying.
-Driving is quite safe in Langkawi as people follow traffic rules diligently.
+Driving is quite safe here as people follow traffic rules diligently.

 On our first day, we started off around noon, to one of the most popular attractions, Oriental Village.
-The quaint village is a hub of more than 50 odd restaurants, cafes, souvenir and retail stores, situated at the foothills of Mt.
+The quaint village is a hub of more than 50 odd restaurants, cafes, souvenir and retail stores.
+It is situated at the foothills of Mt.
 Machincang.

 The drive to the village was delightful.
-Although it had rained a little earlier, the weather was quite pleasant and driving through the meandering roads lined with lush greenery, with the breeze caressing our faces, was nothing short of amazing!
+Although it had rained a little earlier, the weather was quite pleasant.
+Driving through the meandering roads lined with lush greenery, with the breeze caressing our faces, was nothing short of amazing!